Restoring the fire-ravaged University of Cape Town library | DW | 31.05.2021

 "I got involved right away," Löhr told DW.

-In addition to these experts, some 2,000 volunteers would join the weeks-long salvage operation.
-They helped put 10,000 wet items put into cold storage, while 12,000-odd crates of materials were sent to 10 different locations — which are being closely monitored to avoid the onset of mold.
+In addition to these experts, about 2,000 volunteers would join the weekslong salvage operation.
+They helped put 10,000 wet items into cold storage, and 12,000-odd crates of materials were sent to 10 different locations — which are being closely monitored to avoid the onset of mold.

-There was a good atmosphere on site, recounts Löhr, who was also involved in the recovery of collections at the Cologne City Archive, which collapsed in 2009 as a result of construction work.
+There was a good atmosphere on site, said Löhr, who was also involved in the recovery of collections at Cologne's city archive, which collapsed in 2009 as a result of construction work.
 "Everyone was totally committed, everyone showed dedication," she said of the scene at the burnt Jagger Library.

-"There was this gigantic outpouring of support," said Minicka, who works as a restorer at the Cape Archives in Cape Town.
-"Scholars, cultural practitioners, church communities," joined in, she said.
+"There was this gigantic outpouring of support," said Minicka, who works as a restorer at the Western Cape Archives in Cape Town.
+"Scholars, cultural practitioners, church communities" joined in, she said.
 "It was amazing to see how many different people were willing to help."

-The fire had broken out in the attic of the University of Cape Town's Jagger Library reading room after a wildfire that swept across the slopes of the city’s Table Mountain amid high winds on April 18.
+The fire had broken out in the attic of the University of Cape Town's Jagger Reading Room after a wildfire that swept across the slopes of the city’s Table Mountain amid high winds on April 18.
 The library's reading room and everything inside fell victim to the flames.

-"There's nothing left but a few charred books," said Löhr, adding that nothing was salvageable.
+"There's nothing left but a few charred books," Löhr said, adding that nothing was salvageable.

 The situation was different in the basement beneath the reading room, where the special collections are held.
 There, the restorers were in demand.

-With water seeping into the basement, the holding would start to mold within a couple of days.
+With water seeping into the basement, the holdings would start to mold within a couple of days.

 "So you have to get the books out of there as quickly as possible," she said.